Behavioral Health Services

 Human Resources is responsible for providing financial, administrative, and clerical services, which includes processing and monitoring accounts payable, bank deposits and payroll.
 The Human Resources Coordinator administers a variety of human resources activities and programs, including those related to staffing, compensation, benefits ,training and workplace safety.

 Our Peer services team is available to assist the peer community to better serve our consumers.
-The role of our Peer team is to:

 Prevention System of Care